electro-logic/Oscilloscope/README.md

 http://www.gnuplot.info/

-NB: Gnuplot keyboard commands to interact with graph are available at Gnuplot command line with the command "show bind", here are reported some:
+**NB:** Gnuplot keyboard commands to interact with graph are available at Gnuplot command line (just launch gnuplot.exe from Start) with the command "show bind", here are reported some:

 - a		autoscale
-- +	zoom in
+- \+	zoom in
-- -	zoom out
+- \-	zoom out

+Right click with the mouse to zoom a section of the graph

 *Warning:* Graph with 1M points can be slow to display and interact